Fort Scott National Historic Site, Kansas – History & Hauntings

 Bleeding Kansas

 Slavery divided the nation during its turbulent adolescent years.
 Conflict arose over whether to allow slavery in the new western territories.
-Under the Kansas-Nebraska Act (1854), Congress created Kansas and Nebraska Territories, opening these lands for settlement.
-It declared that the residents of these territories could decide by popular vote whether their state would be free or slave.
+Under the Kansas-Nebraska Act (1854), Congress created the Kansas and Nebraska Territories, opening these lands for settlement.
+It declared that the residents of these territories could decide, by popular vote, whether their state would be free or enslaved.
 In Kansas, people on both sides of this controversial issue flooded in, trying to influence the vote in their favor.

-Three distinct political groups occupied Kansas-proslavers, free-staters, and abolitionists.
+Three distinct political groups occupied Kansas: pro-slavers, free-staters, and abolitionists.
 Proslavery advocates, as the name implies, supported slavery regardless of whether they owned slaves.
 Abolitionists wanted to rid the nation of “the peculiar institution.”
-Free staters didn’t particularly care about slavery where it already existed but were opposed to its extension westward.
-The conflict between these opposing factions soon turned violent.
+Free staters didn’t particularly care about slavery, where it already existed, but were opposed to its extension westward.
+The conflict between these opposing factions soon escalated into violence.
 As a result, this era became forever known as “Bleeding Kansas,” when violence, destruction, and psychological warfare prevailed in the region.

 Fort Scott and the surrounding area were not immune to the turmoil.
-Sold at auction in 1855, the fort’s buildings became the new town.
+Sold at auction in 1855, the fort’s buildings became the site of the new town.
 The townspeople were primarily proslavery, while free-staters and abolitionists dominated the surrounding countryside.
-This division of opposing factions was illustrated on the grounds of the “old fort” by the existence of two hotels.
-One, a former officers’ quarters, became the Fort Scott Hotel, nicknamed the “Free State” Hotel, due to the political leanings of many of its guests.
+This division between opposing factions was illustrated at the “old fort” by the presence of two hotels.
+One, a former officers’ quarters, became the Fort Scott Hotel, nicknamed the “Free State” Hotel because of the political leanings of many of its guests.
 Directly across the square, an infantry barracks was now the Western Hotel, a headquarters for proslavery men.

 Bleeding Kansas Fight